Students wishing to fulfill their Wellness requirement have the option to meet that requirement by passing the Wellness Competency Exam.

 The exam is a one hour exam and consists of approximately 40 multiple choice questions.
 A minimum score of 70% is required to move on to the lab assignment portion of the exam.

-Registration for the October 2018 exam will open in late September.
-Watch this site for future updates.
+Registration for the October 2018 exam will open September 17, 2018.
+You must register in order to sit for the exam.

 Questions?
-Stop by the Applied Health Science office, Room 115, in the Meyer Science Center for more details.
+Stop by the Applied Health Science office, Room 115, Meyer Science Center, for more details.